First Drive: 2018 Audi RS 3

-Audi’s hot compact sedan is a ripping good time, and competitors are few and far between. - By Andy Pilgrim
+Audi’s hot compact sedan is a ripping good time, and competitors are few and far between

 Here's a bit of relevant information many enthusiasts already know: Most street cars, performance or otherwise, will understeer at the limit of grip in a turn.
 This is true for track and street.
 Companies dial in understeer on most street cars for safety reasons because it is easier to control.
 Just lift off the gas and the vehicle usually comes back in line.